Diversity, Equity & Inclusion at Vox Media

 Ensure diversity across functions and teams, and at every level.
 Ensure that all employees have equitable access to context, to leadership, and to decision-making.
-[Below, you'll find demographic information about the evolution of Vox Media employees from 2013 to present.
-The gender identity and ethnicity charts represent employees as of the first half of 2020.]
+[Below you'll find demographic information about the evolution of Vox Media employees from 2013 to present (last updated on January 13, 2021)]

 Give all employees the confidence that they can advance their capabilities and careers at Vox Media, without gaps based on identity.

 Values Driven Product & Services

 Better cover and represent diverse individuals, voices, and experiences in our editorial, studios, and creative work.